HectorRicardo/simple-music-app/README.md

         - **Non-fatal**: Happens when the player cannot handle a request, but can continue to play.
             - Player remains in a "normal" state (such as Playing or Paused).
             - This error is cleared in the next `PlaybackState` update (or overriden, if a new error comes in).
-- **Media metadata**: information about what is playing, represented as an instance of `MediaMetadata`.
-Has fields for:
+- **Media metadata**: information about what is currently playing.
+Is represented as an instance of `MediaMetadata`, which consists of:
     - Name of current artist, album, track
     - Duration of track
     - Album artwork

-Whenever one of these two things change, the `MediaSession`'s representation of the state is updated.
+Whenever one of these two states change, the player informs the `MediaSession`, which in turn informs the `MediaController` of the same change by sending it one of two callbacks:
-And in turn, when this representation is updated, one of two callbacks is sent to the `MediaController`, depending on what was updated:

 - `onPlaybackStateChanged()`
 - `onMediaMetadataChanged()`

 These controller callbacks receive as parameter the new `PlaybackState` or `MediaMetadata`.
 They are used to update the UI according to the new state received.

-The advantage of this approach is that the player's state is represented exactly the same accross all `MediaController`-`MediaSession` connections.
+Using the universal classes `PlaybackState` and `MediaMetadata` allows us to represent player state exactly the same accross all `MediaController`-`MediaSession` connections.
 There's no need to implement different logic for every client that tries to connect to your app.

 From the next section onwards, we will talk specifically about music apps (no more talking about video apps, unless explicitly mentioned).